 What do Islamophobic figures like Daniel Pipes, Steve Emerson, Wafa Sultan and Nonie Darwish have in common?
 Many answers come to mind, but not the one that I am seeking.
-The answer is that all of them are recipients of one award or another from the American Jewish Committee (AJC), which were conferred upon each of them precisely because of their strident Islamophobic discourse.
+The answer is that all of them are recipients of one award or another from the American Jewish Committee (AJC), which were conferred upon each of them precisely because of their strident Islamophobic discourses.
 Other recipients of AJC awards include Ayaan Hirsi Ali, Magdi "Mosques are a Cancer" Allam, as well as Salman Rushdie.

-Recently, the AJC and the Islamic Society of North America (ISNA) formed the Muslim Jewish Advisory Council, a body that "brings together recognized business, political, and religious leaders in the Jewish and Muslim American communities to jointly advocate on issues of common concern."
-The published goals of the Council are: "1.
-To highlight the contributions of Muslims and Jews to American society, and aim to celebrate their contributions in the best traditions of American democracy; 2.
+Recently, the AJC and ISNA (Islamic Society of North America) formed the Muslim Jewish Advisory Council, a body that "brings together recognized business, political, and religious leaders in the Jewish and Muslim American communities to jointly advocate on issues of common concern."
+The published goals of the Council are: 1.
+"To highlight the contributions of Muslims and Jews to American society, and aim to celebrate their contributions in the best traditions of American democracy; 2.
 To develop a coordinated strategy to address anti-Muslim bigotry and anti-Semitism in the U.S; and 3.
 To work to protect and expand the rights of religious minorities in the U.S., as enshrined in the Constitution, so they may practice their faiths in full freedom and security."

-A "must-read" is AJC executive director David Harris' book recommendations for both Daniel Pipes' "Militant Islam Reaches America" and "Jihad in America" by Steve Emerson.
-The glowing recommendation of the two books written by the masterminds of the Islamophobia industry aired during one of the AJC's weekly radio editorials, Terrorism Experts' Must-Read Books, carried by some 400 CBS stations and heard by more than 35 million people.
-According to David Harris and AJC leadership: "All three books are factual, sobering, and must-reads.
-They alert us to the dangers here at home that we simply cannot afford to ignore"
+A "must-read" was AJC executive director David Harris' book recommendations for both Daniel Pipes' "Militant Islam Reaches America" and "Jihad in America" by Steve Emerson.
+The glowing recommendation of the two books written by the masterminds of the Islamophobia industry aired during one of the AJC's weekly radio editorials, Terrorism Experts' Must-Read Books, and carried by some 400 CBS stations and heard by more than 35 million people.
+According to David Harris and AJC leadership, the "books are factual, sobering, and must-reads.
+They alert us to dangers here at home we simply cannot afford to ignore"

-In addition, if the AJC is serious about its attempt at a partnership with the Muslim community, then an apology is needed for all the Islamophobic content that was pumped onto the airwaves over the years.
-The election results have unleashed an avalanche of Islamophobic, anti-immigrant and anti-Semitic attacks, however the anti-Muslim bigotry utilized by Trump can be traced, at least in part, to the work of the AJC and other pro-Israel groups that felt at ease using Islamophobia to demonize Muslims, Arabs and Palestinians.
-Does the AJC's goal of securing Israel's interest in the U.S. override concerns emerging from stoking Islamophobia or is the outreach to the Muslim community a representation of another layer in the strategy!
+In addition, if the AJC is serious about its attempt at a partnership with the Muslim community, then an apology is needed for all the Islamophobic content that was pumped into the airwaves over the years.
+The election results have unleashed an avalanche of Islamophobic, anti-immigrant and anti-Semitic attacks, however the anti-Muslim bigotry utilized by Trump can be traced, at least in part, to the work of the AJC and other pro-Israel groups that felt at ease in using Islamophobia to demonize Muslims, Arabs and Palestinians.
+Does the AJC's goal of securing Israel's interest in the U.S. override concerns emerging from stoking Islamophobia or is the outreach to the Muslim community represent another layer in the strategy!

 The challenge in confronting Islamophobia is to work toward building real and principled alliances that are rooted in universal justice, equality, freedom and dignity for all.
 Yes, we are deeply concerned about the rise of Islamophobia and the extreme right in the U.S. but it is not separated from a broader commitment to social justice.
-Indeed, our efforts directed at countering the pernicious Islamophobic phenomenon should be undertaken with principled alliances and coalitions with leaders and organizations that have a demonstrated past as well as present concern for the well-being of the American Muslim community, the AJC fails on both counts.
+Indeed, our efforts directed at countering the pernicious Islamophobic phenomenon should be undertaken with principled alliances and coalitions with leaders and organizations that have a demonstrated past as well as present concern for the well-being of the American Muslim community, AJC fails on both counts.